HUMANITARIAN RORAIMA MISSION

-The Roraima Humanitarian Mission is a response to the crisis that has led thousands of Venezuelans to cross the border into Brazil.
-It became a permanent initiative when the real extent of the refugee situation was identified.
+The Roraima Humanitarian Mission is a response to the crisis which caused thousands of Venezuelans to cross the border into Brazil.
+It became a permanent initiative when the real extent of the refugee situation were recognized.

-- Management of 1 shelter in Pacaraima, 4 shelters in the city of Boa Vista and the Transit Accommodation of Manaus (ATM).
+- Management of 1 shelter in Pacaraima, 4 shelters in the city of Boa Vista and the Transit Lodging of Manaus (TLM).

-- The focus is the action with the indigenous refugees, which is the most vulnerable population in this situation of humanitarian crisis.
+- The focus is the action with the indigenous refugees, which are the most vulnerable populations in this situation of humanitarian crisis.

-- Support in the provision of food services, basic health, shelter, education, conflict management and protection.
+- Support in the provision of food services, basic health, sheltering, education, conflict management and protection.

-- Development of art-education activities in emergency situations for children and adolescents, which, through recreational activities, aims at reducing the trauma caused by forced displacement, as well as the provision of a safe space for the detection and prevention of protective cases.
+- Development of art-education activities in emergency situations for children and adolescents, which, through playful educational activities, aims at reducing the trauma caused by forced displacement, as well as the provision of a safe space for the detection and prevention of of cases which require protection.
 About 50% of the shelter population is made up of children.

-- Development and management of livelihood projects, valuing and preserving the indigenous culture.
+- Development and management of livelihood and durable solution projects, valuing and preserving the indigenous culture.